 First thing first, cut the board to the size you want.
 We have ours flat on the ground and do not plan on our kids being taller than 6ft 6 inches.
 So if you know you will need a taller board please cut yours longer and if you plan on hanging it on the wall you may want to start the board around the 6″ mark that way it does not hit a baseboard.
 But the choice is up to you!!!

 After cutting the board, we took an orbital sander and sanded the board until it was smooth.

-Next you can decide if you would like the board stained or not.
-The ruler that we have is not stain but the one that we are using for the tutorial is stained in special walnut.
+Next, you can decide if you would like the board stained or not.
+The ruler that we have is not stained but the one that we are using for the tutorial is stained in special walnut.